Hub-center steering: Reduced mass

-Hub-center steering systems have only appeared on very few production motorcycles, and not with any great success.
+Consistent but complex behavior

+The arms typically form some form of parallelogram which maintains steering geometry over the full range of wheel travel, allowing agility and consistency of steering that forks currently cannot get close to attaining.

+The hub center steering's Achilles heel, however, has been the steering feel.
+Complex linkages tend to be involved in the steering process, and this can lead to slack, vague, or inconsistent handlebar movement across its range.

 Evolution, rather than revolution, tends to drive advancements in new models, and dictate sales.
 After so many years of telescopic forks, people are used to riding a bike that handles in a specific way, and almost expect the limitations, and compensation is part of the experience.
 Also, there is a depth of knowledge known about fork-based chassis design that attempts each year to get around the limitations through technological advances on the current system.
 Thicker and thicker fork tubes are used to reduce flex, special coatings are used to mitigate stiction, and greater and greater steering angles are used to counteract dive.